cjcoats/ioapi-3.2/README.txt

           "libnetcdff.a" for netCDF-4); if you're building with Coupling Mode active, do the same for PVM, or if you're building with Distributed I/O active, do the same for PnetCDF.
 Use the same compiler-set you used for the I/O API (and for your models).
           Copy or link ("ln -s ...")  the "libnetcdf.a" (and "libnetcdff.a", libpnetcdf.a, and "libpvm3.a" if you built
           them) to your $BASEDIR/$BIN.

        9. In the I/O API tool source directory "m3tools", create a customized "Makefile" as in (6) above, and type "make".

+README.txt version "$Id: README.txt 369 2016-05-19 12:28:56Z coats $